kristenvaccaro/human-ai/assignments.md

 # Assignments

-There will be five forms of assessment over the quarter: online discussion, in-person discussion/participation, programming&design assignments, a group project, and a final exam.
-All are weighted equally (20% each).
+There will be four forms of assessment over the quarter: online discussion (20%), in-person discussion (20%), programming&design assignments (30%), and a group project (30%).
 All deadlines are given in PT.

 ## Online Discussion